Counsel of choice for French defence contractors

 Nigerian energy company Sunrise Power retained the firm for a US$2.5 billion ICC claim against Nigeria and Chinese state-owned Sinohydro over a hydroelectric power project in eastern Nigeria.
 The case was supposedly settled in 2020 though a new arbitration has reportedly erupted after Nigeria failed to make a US$200 million payment.

 The firm acted for French waste-to-energy company CNIM in a €180 million ICC claim against Bahrain relating to the construction of a waste plant.
 A tribunal threw out the client’s claim in 2020.
 Three Crowns acted for Bahrain.

 Another French waste-to-energy company, Veolia Environnement, is using the firm in a €300 million ICSID claim against Italy.

-Darrois Villey has been instructed by two other French companies in separate ICC claims concerning a license distribution contract and fiber optic network.
+Darrois Villey has been instructed by French companies in separate ICC claims concerning a licence distribution contract and fibre optic network.

 Meanwhile, Aynès continues to be active as an arbitrator.
 He chaired an ICC tribunal which rejected claims worth over US$4 billion brought by a mining company against Burkina Faso.
 He is also chairing an UNCITRAL panel hearing a second claim brought by UAE-based Crescent Petroleum against Iran’s national oil company – over a gas supply deal that is already the subject of an arbitration worth US$15 billion.

-Bernard Huet, a senior adviser to the CEO of Naval Group, says the defence contractor used Dupeyron in a sensitive case over the sale of two warships worth US$1 billion to Russia.
+Bernard Huet, a senior adviser at Naval Group, says the defence contractor used Dupeyron in a sensitive case over the sale of two warships worth US$1 billion to Russia.
 The company was impressed with her “pragmatism”, her proximity to the issues at hand and her “original and efficient thinking process to reach the most appropriate solution”.